Skip to Main Content

 • Identifies areas of overlap and gaps in resources to advance digital accessibility

-• Inventories, evaluates, classifies, and ranks web assets to determine risk profile, ownership and accountability
+• Inventories, evaluates, classifies, and ranks web assets to determine risk profile, ownership, and accountability

 Governance Structure